 Before attending law school, Lauren worked as a chemical process engineer at ABB Lummus Global Inc. (now known as Lummus Technology), where she designed chemical conversion processes for oil refineries and ethylene plants.
 Lauren also worked as a chemical engineering intern at Merck & Co.
 Inc. as an undergraduate student.

 - Sanofi & Regeneron v.
 Immunex & Amgen.
-Representation of Sanofi and Regeneron in patent infringement litigation regarding their novel biologic Dupixent® and inter partes review proceedings before the USPTO regarding a patent held by Immunex/Amgen directed to interleukin-4 receptor antibodies.
+Representation of Sanofi entities and Regeneron Pharmaceuticals in district court patent infringement litigation regarding their novel biologic Dupixent®, and related inter partes review (IPR) proceedings before the Patent Trial and Appeal Board (PTAB) of the USPTO challenging a patent held by Immunex/Amgen claiming antibodies that target human interleukin-4 receptor.
+Secured wins for Sanofi and Regeneron at the PTAB and the Federal Circuit, which affirmed the PTAB’s determination that all claims of Immunex/Amgen’s patent are invalid.

 - MUSC Foundation for Research Development & Charleston Medical Therapeutics v.
 AstraZeneca.
 Representation of MUSC and Charleston Medical Therapeutics in patent infringement action regarding use of the pharmaceutical Crestor® to treat inflammation.